This post may contain affiliate links. This means we may earn money or products from the companies mentioned in this post.

 Thankfully, you don’t need to complete your project in one sitting.
 You can start your project with a service like Shutterfly or Walgreens, save it as you work on it, and come back later to complete your order.
 I love this feature because I can wait for a 50% off coupon from the photo book service to order my project.

-HERE are a few photo book printer services to order your photo books from Shutterfly, Walgreens, Mpix, Mixbook, Google, Walmart, Target, Blub, and Chatbooks.
+HERE are a few photo book printer services to order your photo books from Shutterfly, Walgreens, Mpix, Mixbook, Google, Walmart, Snapfish, Blub, and Chatbooks.

 Tip 4 – Journal throughout the year